 One of the 17 small villages of Inle Lake, is on the west end.
 Visitors have to take a 5km boat ride from Ywama village, which is next to Nyaung Shwe.
 A Buddha image is enshrined inside a whitewashed stupa, on the summit of a hill.
 Below the stupa around the hill is a cluster of hundreds of ancient stupas.

 Sakar Village (Samkar Village)

 Sakar is a ruined royal capital with ancient monasteries and pagodas at the southern end of Inle Lake, a beautiful, isolated setting far from villages.
 It was built in 1479 and the population is about 1300.

 Trekking in Pindaya-Kalaw and the surrounding hills

 On the mountain ranges around Kalaw are the villages where trekking is an experience that varies from one day to five days.
 Study the traditional customs of the Palaung people in Taraw village, a tourist attraction which has kept its ancient look.
 The sight of tea plantations, other seasonal crops, and quiet walking trails are there.
 Trekking along the path from Kalaw to Inle Lake is even more interesting.
 Enjoy the authentic natural scenery of Inle Lake which leads to the Kakku Pagoda complex.

 Green Hill Valley Elephant Camp with Re-plantation

 Green Hill Valley Elephant Camp situated one hour drive from Kalaw.
-They have two types of programs focusing on environment sustainability to reforestation, taking care of Elephants, elephants riding and walking trails around the beautiful valley.
-Click here for more information of Green Hill Valley Elephant Camp.
+They have two types of programs focusing on environmental sustainability to reforestation, taking care of Elephants, elephant riding and walking trails around the beautiful valley.
+Click here for more information on Green Hill Valley Elephant Camp.